hdinkel/linuxcommandline/linux_intermediate/commandlinetools.rst

 **********************

 Here is a quick list of useful commandline tools which will be used throughout the rest of the document.
-Many of these tools have quite extensive funcionality and only a very limited part can be discussed here, so the reader is encouraged to read more about these using the links given in the in the :ref:`Links <Links>` section...
+Many of these tools have quite extensive functionality and only a very limited part can be discussed here, so the reader is encouraged to read more about these using the links given in the in the :ref:`Links <Links>` section...